 The headline-price comparison is incomplete without these.
 Each can be material at the margin.

-• Setup or implementation fees.
+- Setup or implementation fees.
 Some vendors charge $500–$5,000 for onboarding setup, data import or training.
-Aura OS has none.
+Aura OS has none — migration is free, always.
 ShiftCare offers free onboarding on the published tiers; some enterprise platforms charge implementation as a separate line item.

-• Data-export fees.
+- Data-export fees.
 Cancellation-time data exports occasionally come with a one-off cost or require a support ticket with turnaround time attached.
-Aura OS provides a clean export through Settings; the pricing page covers the cancel-and-export workflow.
+Aura OS provides a clean export through Settings; the pricing page covers the export workflow.

-• Add-on modules.
+- Add-on modules.
 Per-user platforms sometimes price compliance, billing or rostering as separate modules.
 The headline per-user number covers core; modules add on top.
-Aura OS Pro covers all eight compliance modules at the flat $49/month — no module gating.
+Aura OS includes all eight compliance modules in every band — and on the free tier — with no module gating.

-• Per-house licences.
+- Per-house licences.
 Some enterprise platforms charge per house in addition to per user.
-Aura OS Pro covers unlimited houses.
+Aura OS never charges per house — the bands are by participant only.

 The honest answer to "how much does NDIS SIL software cost" depends on which model you compare against.
-At ten workers, ShiftCare Premium is $1,800/year before add-ons; Aura OS Pro is $588/year all-in; Lumary is somewhere in the $20–50K range with implementation included.
-The correct tool isn't always the cheapest one — but the maths should be on the table when you choose.
+At ten workers supporting eight participants, ShiftCare Premium is about $1,800/year before add-ons; Aura OS is $3,480/year all-in and won't move as that team grows; Lumary is somewhere in the $20–50K range with implementation included.
+The correct tool isn't always the cheapest one — but the maths, and the shape of the bill as you grow, should both be on the table when you choose.

 When to pick which